bakerwm/identify_sgRNA_on_IgH/README.md

-# Identify sgRNAs tageting chromosome 21 human genome
+# Identify sgRNAs tageting chr21 of human genome

 ## Criteria
 + sgRNA is 23mer and ending with GG
 + sgRNA targets should be in tandom repeat (copy number > 10)
-+ sgRNA targeting chromosome 21 of human genome
++ sgRNA targeting chr21 of human genome
-+ sgRNA MUST not targeting MOUSE genome (off-target)
++ sgRNA MUST not targeting **MOUSE** genome (off-target)

 ## Pipeline Overview

 This pipeline performs the following steps:

-1. Download and prepare the human reference genome (fasta, gtf) (GRCh38)
+1. Download and prepare the human reference genome (fasta, gtf) (GRCh38.chr21)
 3. Detect tandom repeats using Tandem Repeats Finder (TRF)
 4. Filter repeats based on criteria (length > 13bp, copy number > 10)
 5. Extract candidate sgRNA loci, 23 bp in length and ending with GG (SpCas9)